- The “Ordinary and Necessary” Standard

 Home Office Deduction Caution

-Home office rules require exclusive and regular use of a defined space and principal place of business tests (simplified vs. actual methods exist).
-Hybrid workers should tread carefully—get pro advice.
+Home office rules require exclusive and regular use of a defined space and principal place of business tests (simplified vs. Actual methods exist).
+For a full walkthrough of both calculation methods, see our home office tax deduction guide.
+Hybrid workers should tread carefully, get pro advice.

 Estimated Taxes and Deductions